chandlergibbons/Mars-Web-Scrape-Info-Page/README.md

 NASA Mars News

 First I scraped the NASA Mars News Site and collected the latest News Title and Paragraph Text.
 I then Assigned the text to variables to be referenced later.

+JPL Mars Space Images - Featured Image

+Next I Visited the url for JPL Featured Space Image.
+I then used splinter to navigate the site and find the image url for the current Featured Mars Image and assign the url string to a variable.